For more information on

 Since the start of the millennium, Don Wilding has been telling stories of Cape Cod Outer Beach history through lectures, video, and the written word.

-An award-winning writer and editor for Massachusetts newspapers for 30 years, Don pens the popular “Shore Lore” history column for the Cape Codder newspaper of Orleans, and is the author of two books, “Henry Beston’s Cape Cod: How ‘The Outermost House’ Inspired a National Seashore,” and "A Brief History of Eastham: On the Outer Beach of Cape Cod," and the upcoming "Shipwrecks of Cape Cod: Stories of Triumph & Tragedy," both from The History Press.
+An award-winning writer and editor for Massachusetts newspapers for 30 years, Don pens the popular “Shore Lore” history column for the Cape Codder newspaper of Orleans, and is the author of three books, “Henry Beston’s Cape Cod: How ‘The Outermost House’ Inspired a National Seashore,” along with "A Brief History of Eastham: On the Outer Beach of Cape Cod," and the upcoming "Shipwrecks of Cape Cod: Stories of Triumph & Tragedy," both from The History Press.

 What they're saying ...